Genesis: Evolving Attack Strategies for LLM Web Agent Red-Teaming: Experiments

 \subsubsection{Dataset and Metrics}

-We utilize the Mind2Web dataset \citep{deng2024mind2web} for our evaluation.
-Mind2Web is a benchmark designed for assessing generalist web agents, comprising 2,350 tasks from 137 real-world websites across 31 domains.
-Following AdvAgent \citep{xu2025advagent}, to evaluate our framework in critical scenarios, we select a subset of 840 tasks that involve actions with potentially severe consequences.
+Mind2Web \cite{deng2024mind2web} is a benchmark designed for assessing generalist web agents.
+Following AdvAgent \cite{xu2025advagent}, we select a subset of 840 tasks that involve actions with potentially severe consequences.
 These tasks are drawn from four specific domains: Finance, Medical, Housing, and Cooking.
 We partition this subset into 240 training tasks and 600 testing tasks for evaluation.

-For each task, we define a specific attack objective following AdvAgent \citep{xu2025advagent}.
-We consider targeted attacks that alter a web agent’s action at step $t$ to an adversarial action $a_{adv}=(o_t, r_{adv}, e_t)$.
-In this setup, the intended operation $o_t$ and the target HTML element $e_t$ remain unchanged from the original task's action, but the argument is maliciously modified to $r_{adv}$.
-This can lead to severe consequences, as the agent executes an action with an incorrect value.
-For example, an agent instructed to buy Microsoft ($r$) stocks could be manipulated into purchasing NVIDIA ($r_{adv}$) stocks instead, potentially resulting in substantial financial losses.
+For each task, we define a specific attack objective following AdvAgent \cite{xu2025advagent}.

 Our primary evaluation metric is the attack success rate (ASR), specifically measured as $\mathbf{pass@10}$.
 For each task, an attack is deemed successful if, within 10 attempts, the action generated by the web agent exactly matches our targeted adversarial action triplet $a_{adv} = (o_t, r_{adv}, e_t)$.
 A successful match requires the agent to not only use the malicious argument $r_{adv}$ but also to perform the correct operation $o_t$ on the intended HTML element $e_t$.